hedgedoc/hedgedoc/CONTRIBUTING.md

 HedgeDoc is a volunteer effort.
 We encourage you to pitch in and to help us making this project even better!

-Please note we have a [code of conduct][code-of-conduct], please follow it in all your interactions with the project.
+Please note we have a [code of conduct][code-of-conduct], please respect it in all your interactions with the project.

 ## Ways of contributing